Restorative Justice: Cornerstone of Equity at Camp

 Each day after dinner at Stomping Ground, all of camp heads down to the main field for some open camp time we call Ballfield.
 During this time, campers can hangout in Downtown Stomping Ground or participate in any other activities going on.
 Ballfield is also the time that the program team uses to set up for the daily night game.

-Tough Convos in Harry Potter Costumes #campdirectorlife
+Tough convos in Harry Potter Costumes #campdirectorlife

-During Ballfield a couple of summers back, I was heading to the costume cabin to get my Professor Sprout costume on for the Harry Potter-themed game we were going to play.
-On my way, three campers came up to me and said, “Klee, we have to tell you something that’s kind of awkward.”
+During Ballfield a couple of summers back, I was heading to the costume cabin to get my Professor Sprout costume on for the Harry Potter themed game we were going to play.
+On my way, 3 campers came up to me and said, “Klee, we have to tell you something that’s kind of awkward.”
 I asked what was going on, and they told me that they were annoyed at a staff member who, during volleyball, wasn’t letting them play with “their rules” or the way that they wanted to play.

 They said this staff member was making fun of them and being rude.
 In the way they told the story, something didn’t sit right with me.
 I’m not sure how to explain it, but I was considering the full context of the situation - the campers who came to me were three white females and in our oldest main camp village, ages 13-14.
 The three of them had been coming to camp for a couple of summers now and felt pretty comfortable with me.
 The staff member they were talking about was a Black staff member and it was his first year on staff.